What You Can and Can’t Eat with Braces

 In the long term, these kinds of foods erode your enamel, setting the stage for cavities and other more serious dental problems.

-Tips for Eating with Braces
+Tips for eating with braces

 Depending on the nature of your orthodontic issue, you are likely to wear braces from several months to years.
 Here are some tips on how to eat with braces: